europeana/europeana-portal-collections/README.md

 ## Requirements

 * Ruby >= 1.9
-* An key for the Europeana REST API, available from: http://labs.europeana.eu/api/registration/
+* A key for the Europeana REST API, available from: http://labs.europeana.eu/api/registration/

 ## Installation